sagar2023/covid19webscrapping/README.md

 # covid19webscrapping
-In this video you will learn how to create desktop application which will show you Covid-19 data of India.
+how to create desktop application which will show you Covid-19 data of India.
 I have used requests and beautifulSoup4 modules of python for web scraping.
 GUI is created using tkinter module of python.